CirrusMD/CirrusMD-Android-SDK-Example/README.md

     - `ConnectionError`: There was an HTTP exception not otherwise specified
     - `AuthenticationError`: There was an authentication failure on a network request
     - `UnknownError`: This is the generic catch for errors that could not be identified
+- `VideoSessionEvents`: Video session related events:
+    - `ConnectionStatus`: Video session connection events
-    - `VideoSessionError`:  An error occurred during a Video session
+    - `SessionError`:  An error occurred during a video session

 ### Custom Colors/Drawables